notnikola1/electron-typescript-angular-base/README.md

 ## Packing

 electron-packager is used with built files from /dist.
 This includes both Main folder and UI folder.
-App signing and/or licencing of any sort is not implemented - you whatever you like.
+App signing and/or licencing of any sort is not implemented - use whatever you like.

 ipcRenderer is enabled in preload.ts and will be always available regardless of the UI.